OpenDominion/OpenDominion/CONTRIBUTING.md

         +-- Services # Service tests, may touch database
 ```

-The rest should be pretty self-explanatory, assuming you're at least somewhat comfortable with Laravel.
+The rest should be pretty self-explanatory, assuming you're at least somewhat comfortable with the Laravel framework.

 ### Deviation from Laravel

+OpenDominion is built with the Laravel [*framework*](https://github.com/laravel/framework), but doesn't necessarily follow the Laravel [boiler plate](https://github.com/laravel/laravel) layout.

+With that said, here are some things to keep in mind if you're used to the Laravel boiler plate project code:

 - Artisan is in `bin`: `$ php bin/artisan [command]`.
 - Source code is in `src` instead of `app`.